-PayPal is one of the companies that consumers believe are utilizing effective brand sustainability strategies.
+PayPal is one of the companies that consumers believe is utilizing effective brand sustainability strategies.

-PayPal has also showcased its environmental values by partnering with major industry organizations, including the Environmental Defense Fund and the World Resources Institute
+Furthermore, PayPal has also showcased its environmental values by partnering with major industry organizations, including the Environmental Defense Fund and the World Resources Institute.

 Another tech firm that has a great reputation for brand sustainability is Netflix.
 Again, a company that doesn’t manufacture anything should be able to keep waste and carbon production down thanks to a lack of factories, right?